 - Salt (or not) and pepper

 - In the meantime, crack the eggs into a bowl and whisk lightly with a fork just to break up the yolks.
 I repeat, lightly, meaning no more than 5-10 seconds.
-That will give the perfect consistency.
+That will give a perfect consistency.

 - Over low heat add the eggs to the tomato mixture.
 Mix lightly (again) with a wooden spoon until the eggs start to cook.
 Don’t overcook them.
 Give the consistency you like.